StergiosCha/OYXOY/description.md

 >> * Lexical Semantics:FAO
 >
 > **Explanation**
-> FAO "mono" in the hypothesis.
+> FAO "μόνο" in the hypothesis.
 The premise does not imply that Pericles managed to charm Thalia only.
 ---
 > Example 13
 >> **Premise** <br/>